Specialty Branch

 - Medical Service Corps (Behavioral Sciences, Health Services, AirEVAC)

 - Social Workers – The current AB or RB is $15,000 per year for the length of the bonus contract.
+Student loan repayment is $25,000 per year with a lifetime max of $75,000.

 - Clinical Psychologist – The current AB or RB is $20,000 per year for the length of the bonus contract.
+Student loan repayment is $40,000 per year with a lifetime max of $250,000.

 - Army Nurse Corps

 Nurse officers provide professional nursing care, services, and health promotion in military health treatment organizations as Registered Nurses or Family Nurse Practitioners.
+Nurse slots are limited and require approval from a board hosted every 1-2 years.
+Refer to the (LINK TO NURSE BOARD) for board dates and requirements.

 PROTECT, ADVISE AND DEFEND